-Obviously, these parents offered very different educational experiences to their kids.
-So Martin-Chang and colleagues didn’t lump them together with the structured homeschoolers.
-Instead, they decided to study three groups:
+These approaches to homeschooling were very different, so Martin-Chang and colleagues didn’t lump them together.
+Instead, they decided to study distinct three groups:

 Achievement testing, and the results

+How did the three groups compare?
 To find out, researchers administered a 45-minute achievement test in the children’s homes.
-The questions—which were borrowed from the popular Woodcock-Johnson Test of Achievement—covered seven distinct academic areas, including reading comprehension, science, and mathematics.
+The questions — which were borrowed from the popular Woodcock-Johnson Test of Achievement — covered seven distinct academic areas, including reading comprehension, science, and mathematics.